The 4 Essentials of Being a Trauma-Informed Youth Professional

 While this is a widely used definition of trauma, it’s not without critique.
 It’s first important to consider that trauma itself isn’t the threatening or dangerous experience.
 What makes a horrible experience traumatic is how an individual, family, or community responds to it (e.g., that’s why I like the term “adaptation” over symptoms.
 It speaks to the fact that people respond to trauma and attempt, unconsciously, to adapt and deal with it).
 The above definition captures a lot of experiences that cause trauma, however falls short in fully encapsulating the complexities of experience outside of single events.
 For example, it would be a stretch to fit the experience of racism into the above definition, yet there is extensive research supporting the notion that those who have been victims of racist events, ideologies, and institutional regimes can develop symptoms of trauma.

 One of the most important studies regarding trauma, especially in youth, is the Adverse Childhood Experiences (ACEs) Study conducted by Dr. Vincent Felitti from Kaiser in collaboration with the Center for Disease Control.
 Briefly, this study investigated the childhood experiences of approximately 17,000 insured middle and older aged adults and found that folks who had at least 4 ACEs (from a survey asking about 10 ACEs) were much more likely to have a slew of psychological and medical problems that could result in early death.
-There have been numerous follow-up studies to this seminal research, and a few great resources if you’re interested further can be found here, and here.
 The 10 ACEs surveyed in the original study were:

 - Verbal Abuse